Key Takeaways

 Your freshness score

-A web page can be given a fresh score based on when it was published (and when a Googlebot first becomes aware of the content) and will decay over time.
+A web page can be given a fresh score based on when it was published.
+This also depends on when a Googlebot first becomes aware of the content.
+The score will decay over time.

-When search engines look at your site more frequently, you can achieve higher rankings. and when you publish new content, you have more opportunities to keywords.
+You can achieve higher rankings when search engines look at your site more frequently.
+And when you publish new content, you have more opportunities to use keywords.

 Pro tip: Learn how to choose which content to update.